 If you need to improve your understanding of Java Streams and functional programming in Java, I’d recommend that you read “Functional Programming in Java: Harnessing the Power Of Java 8 Lambda Expressions”; you can buy it on Amazon in the following link.

-We’ve seen how now we can follow a more functional and declarative approach to solve problems in Java.
+We’ve seen how now we can discover a more functional Java using a declarative approach to solve problems.
 This is a much more expressive and fluent way of programming that I personally enjoy much more now; also this is less error-prone as the code behind Java Streams has already been throughly tested, so I don’t have to worry about implementation details, just focusing on what has to be done!
 I think this is a huge improvement for us as Java developers.

 Functional programming help us solve problems in a much simpler and safer way than before, opening new possibilities to the way we write our code.